shenasa-ai/speech2text/language_model/README.md

 # Create language model

 in this folder I will share what we did to create our language model.

+Question : Why I need these scripts? to create your language model you need to clean your text files and create one csv file for training.
+So these all will help you.

 ## text cleaning
 all the text corpuses are dirty and need preprocess. to clean your txt files (for persian) use clean_text.py